Doctors Hospital

 Challenge

-Another central issue was the ambition to reuse content, both in owned channels and in third-party channels.
-Large amounts of identical content is written again and again, and when copied to other channels the content often starts to diverge and lose verifiability.
-To solve this problem, the Directorate needed a platform where content editors could create and maintain content in a way that could easily be pulled out and reused in other contexts—all while keeping the integrity at all times.
+Another central issue was the ambition to reuse content, both in owned channels and third-party channels.
+Large amounts of identical content was written again and again, and when copied to other channels the content often started to diverge and lose verifiability.

 Solution

-The Directorate of Health launched a vendor conference in mid-2017, before having meetings with several vendors and agencies.
-The public procurement process started in January 2018, and in May 2018 the Directorate launched a PoC with three agencies.
-By June 2018, Netlife was chosen, with 99x as technical subcontractor and Enonic XP as digital platform.
-The development project began in August 2018, with an initial launch in May 2019.
+The Directorate of Health launched a procurement process in January 2018, choosing Netlife in June with 99x as technical subcontractor and Enonic as digital platform.
+The development project began in August 2018, with a launch in May 2019.

-Enonic is also a hybrid CMS, enabling functionality from classic CMS and headless CMS in one.
-This hybrid solution was chosen by Netlife and 99x for the Directorate of Health, in order to e.g. show previews fast and manage landing pages.
-The content is published to the websites and the Directorate’s API, which again distributes to any specified channel.
+Enonic is also a universal CMS, enabling functionality from traditional CMS and headless CMS in one.
+This hybrid solution allows for interactive previews and visual page editing.
+The content is published to the websites and the Directorate’s API, which can be fetched by others.

-These content items, both small and large—direct and contextual—and always up to date—can then be reused by third parties.
-For instance, Legehandboka.no retrieves a diabetes content item from Enonic XP and the Directorate’s API to use in their own article on diabetes.
+These content items, both small and large, direct and contextual, and always up to date, can then be reused by third parties.
+For instance, Legehandboka.no retrieves a diabetes content item from Enonic and the Directorate’s API to use in their own article on diabetes.

 Results

-In addition, most of the structured content is available through API.
-This enables third parties to always have access to the latest versions of treatment recommendations and so on from the Directorate.
+In addition, most of the structured content is available through an API.
+This enables third parties to always have access to the latest versions of treatment recommendations etc. from the Directorate.

 The solution for the Directorate of Health is the first of many Enonic-based solutions for the health sector in Norway.
 99x has also launched new websites for the Norwegian Health Economics Administration and the Norwegian Directorate of eHealth, with solutions for the Norwegian Radiation Protection Authority and the Norwegian Electronic Health Library under way.